 Costs of traveling to Canada

 Museums and historic monuments in Canada usually charge between $15 and $20 CAD for entrance while most trails charge $10-$15 CAD for trail permits.
-If you want to visit some nightclubs, expensive bars or casinos, you need to plan another $50-$100 per night but real cash online casinos are a good cheap alternative.
+If you want to visit some nightclubs, expensive bars or casinos, you need to plan another $50-$100 per night.

 How to save money when traveling to Canada